jacqxu00/PythonPandas/README.md

 ---

 ### Text Data
+You may also use regular Python's string functions with Pandas text data.
 * `lower()`, `upper()`, `len()`, `swapcase`, `islower()`, `isupper()`, `isnumeric()`
 * `strip()`: Strips whitespace(including ‘\n’) from each string in the Series/index from both the sides.
 * `split(' ')`: Splits each string with the given pattern.